 Always wanted to keep bees but just don’t have the space?
 Concerned about the chemicals in your honey?
 Want to do something to help stop colony collapse disease?
 Already have a hive but want to get off the chemicals?
 Join the Honeybee Conservancy at Rodale Institute!

 The Honeybee Conservancy at Rodale Institute was started in 2012 in response to the major health problems that have decimated the honeybee population in North America.
 Colony collapse disorder (CCD) still results in a 30% death rate every winter for these valuable pollinators with no answer in sight.
 We believe that individual honeybee stewards are one of the solutions to this problem.

-The Conservancy promotes natural and sustainable beekeeping practices through education and outreach and includes:
+The Conservancy promotes healthy beekeeping practices through education and outreach and includes:

 • Classes in sustainable beekeeping practices